 Because I used water, the sand that came into contact with it did get wet and the water ended up a little cloudy during play.
 But my kids didn’t seem to mind.

-That being said, if you’re prepping this in advance and want to avoid ending up with soggy Cheerio sand, you can always use blue Jell-O (or unflavoured gelatin with blue food colouring) instead.
+That being said, if you’re prepping this in advance and want to avoid ending up with soggy Cheerio sand, you can always use blue Jell-O (or unflavored gelatin with blue food coloring) instead.

 Simply prep the Jell-O, let it set in a separate container for a few hours, then break it up into chunks and add those chunks to the tray containing the fake sand to create a gelatinous “ocean” for your sensory bin.